 These protocols provide structure, accountability, and consistency, but they are not a substitute for integrity, common sense, and reasonable judgment on the part of staff and managers.
 Employees are assigned access based on their job duties, and they are responsible for using that access appropriately.
 Misuse and unnecessary access or disclosure of protected information will result in disciplinary action, up to and including termination and reporting to law enforcement authorities for prosecution when appropriate.
 The Privacy Office will be consulted on any disciplinary matters that involve a privacy or security breach.

 Every Quotit employee has the responsibility to report security and privacy breaches, including any known, possible, or suspected loss, theft, or other unauthorized disclosure of protected information, whether intentional or accidental.

-Incidents must be reported within one business day to the NGIC Service Desk (888-222-4911), National General Privacy Office (Privacy@nhic.com) and the reporting employee’s supervisor using the National General HIPAA Incident Reporting Form.
+Incidents must be reported within one business day to the NGIC Service Desk (888-222-4911), the Privacy Office (ABAHPrivacy@allstate.com) and the reporting employee’s supervisor using the National General HIPAA Incident Reporting Form.

 3 Uses and Disclosures